mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 // here inline cache is monomorpic, have seen only objects with
 // a shape like f.
 inv(g)
-// hereinline cache is polymorphic, seen objects with two different
+// here inline cache is polymorphic, seen objects with two different
 // shapes: like f and like g
 {% endhighlight %}